rajeshdchikkala/Angular/README.md

 	   - `<component-name>.component.html` where we write the view logic ie. frontend
 	   - `<component-name>.component.css` where we write the styling logic for displaying dom elements
 	   - Example: component is product = product.component.ts, product.component.ts , product.component.ts.
-	      These 3 files will be transpiled to get "product.js" which will be residing in main.js.
+	              These 3 files will be transpiled to get `product.js` which will be residing in main.js.
    - SYNTAX TO CREATE COMPONENT:
-       - ng generate component `<component-name>` OR ng g c `<component-name>`
+       - `ng generate component <component-name>` OR `ng g c <component-name>`
    ### Create a component as Root Component:
        - In App.module.ts with @ngModule wehave Bootstrap tag where we need o change with our newly defined component i.e. take our AppModule and add new module.
-	   - in index.html, changethe component name with `<app-first> </app-first>`
+	   - in index.html, changethe component name with `<app-first></app-first>`

 ## Use of ng-container
    - The `<ng-container>` allows us to use structural directives without any extra element, making sure that the only DOM changes being applied are those dictated by the directives themselves.

 ## Directives:
    - Mainly used to manipulate DOM, which will be creating, parsing and reconstruct the DOM.